 STUDENT WORK-TIME SUMMARY

 IN-CLASS HOURS

 Lectures Problem-solving Case sessions Test & exam

 18 7 2 3

 OUT-OF-CLASS HOURS

-Self-study Problem preparation and solving Case preparation and evaluation Practice
+Self-study Problem preparation Case preparation and Practice

+and solving evaluation

 40 14 6

 ECTS credits: 3 (90 hours)

-&lt;sup>1 A detailed work plan of the subject can be found in the course summary sheet.
+1 A detailed work plan of the subject can be found in the course summary sheet.
 Nevertheless, this schedule is tentative and may vary to accommodate the rhythm of the class.